francip/3t3d/docs/nebula-whisper-parameters.md

-# Particle Effect Parameters
+# Nebula Whisper Particle Effect Presets

-This document records the parameters used for particle effects in the 3D Tic-Tac-Toe game, specifically focusing on the Nebula Whisper style which has different configurations for the main board vs. miniboard (turn indicator and style selector).
+This document records the parameter presets used for the Nebula Whisper particle effect in different contexts within the 3D Tic-Tac-Toe game.

-## Nebula Whisper
+## Parameter Configurations

 ### Common Parameters (Both Boards)
 - **Particle Count**: 500